oVirt/ovirt-site/source/howto/create-a-windows-7-virtual-machine.html.md

 8. Repeat the above for the remaining missing drivers.

+#### Graphics

+To install the graphics driver (aka "Video Controller (VGA compatible)") if you are using the Spice console, download and install the [Spice Guest Tools](http://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-0.65.1.exe).
+When prompted, click "Continue Anyway".

 ### Guest Tools

 Adding a few guest tools may improve your experience.